 - Patient dose calculations in brachytherapy

-This book is intended for both students or professionals, both novice and experienced, in medical radiotherapy physics.
-The book combines overviews of development, methods and references to facilitate Monte Carlo studies.
+This book is intended for both students and professionals, both novice and experienced, in medical radiotherapy physics.
+It combines overviews of development, methods, and references to facilitate Monte Carlo studies.

 Table of Contents

 1.History of Monte Carlo.2.
 Basics of Monte Carlo Simulations.
 3. Variance Reduction Techniques 4.
 Monte Carlo Modelling of External Photon Beams in Radiotherapy.
 5. Monte Carlo Modelling of External Electron Beams in Radiotherapy.
 6. Monte Carlo techniques in brachytherapy: basics and source and detector modelling.
 7. Monte Carlo Modeling of Scanned Ion Beams in Radiotherapy.
 8. Monte Carlo simulations for Treatment Device Design.
 9. Dynamic Beam Delivery and 4D Monte Carlo.
 10. Photons: Clinical considerations and applications.
 11. Patient Dose Calculation.
 12. Electrons: Clinical considerations and applications.
 13. Protons: Clinical considerations and applications.
 14. Monte Carlo as a QA tool for advanced radiation therapy.
 15. Monte Carlo applications in total skin electron therapy (TSET).
 16. Monte Carlo simulation in brachytherapy patient and applicator modelling.
 17. Artificial intelligence and Monte Carlo simulation.